programmer584/jellyfin-CTalvio-Ultrachromic-modified/README.md

 ## Instalation

 To use the theme copy paste the code below into "Dashboard>General>Custom CSS" and click save, it will apply immediately server-wide to all users on top of any theme they may be using.
 To remove the theme, clear the "Custom CSS" field and then click save.
+To make it look better, I recommend turning on Backdrops (unfortunately, this currently has to be done on each new device if desired).

 ```css
 @import url('https://cdn.jsdelivr.net/gh/programmer584/jellyfin-CTalvio-Ultrachromic-modified/jellyfin-CTalvio-Ultrachromic-modified.css');